“We don’t believe an insurance company should have anything to do with an uninsured patient and what they pay for a

 Our regular hours help us do two things: 1) It allows us to have more time together as a family.
 It’s really important to us to be able to spend breakfast and dinner with our kids.
 2) In order to keep prescription costs down for you, we have to cut costs as well.
 Regular hours keep staffing costs down.
 For those who cannot make it during the week, we are open a few hours on Saturday and offer mail order as well.

 How can I help MedSavers recycle?

 A lot of packaging is used to distribute small pills and other forms of medications.
 You can help us recycle by bringing all your empty prescription bottles to us, even if they are from other pharmacies.
 We recycle all lids, stock and Rx bottles, packaging, and paper that we use throughout the day.
 We also shred and recycle anything with personal information.
 FDA Comsumer Updates – How to Dispose of Unused Medicines

 We don't compound currently but have plans to do so in the future.
 Please check back soon.

 I don’t live near Austin.
 Do you do mail prescriptions?

-Yes, we will ship non-controlled medications anywhere in the U.S. for a $5.00 shipping fee.
+Yes, we can mail any non-controlled prescription for only $5.00 within the states where the pharmacy (or supplier) is licensed.
 Simply have your doctor call in your prescription or fax it to 512.465.9287.
 You can also mail in the original to our store.
 Payments can be made over the phone with your MasterCard or Visa.